motey/micropython-DRV8825-driver/README.md

 > :warning: I tested this with only with a Raspberry Pico and a cheap noname nema17 motor. if your setup is different your mileage may vary.

+> ℹ️: This lib may be a little bit overengineered depending on your usecase.
+You may want to cherrypick some methods and build a slimmer lib based on this one.

 - [micropython-DRV8825-driver](#micropython-drv8825-driver)
   - [Examples](#examples)